Ivan1693/ComputerGraphics2021/README.md

 # Computer Graphics 2021 - OBJPPMx
 > Brandon Iván Hernández Reséndiz - 2018630101 - 3CV14

-Project developed for the ESCOM's Computer Graphics course imparted by Professor Rafael Norman.
+Project developed for the ESCOM's Computer Graphics course imparted by Professor Rafael Norman Saucedo Delgado.
 It contains a set modules to write C programs to load basic .obj files and render to .ppm files.

+> **Note:** Please give a quick view to the README file on each Practice directory.
+To compile each practice the objppmx/obj/*.o objects are nedeed.
+On each practice the Makefile will check if these exists, if not, then it will compile them.

 ## Brief description